do-cb-apd/rpm-helloworld/README.md

 # rpm-helloworld

-This is a test repo for Jenkins
+This is a test repo for Jenkins.